עברית | English |

 Games & Activities During Recess

-Donations of books and board games would be welcomed, Agudat Chabad is planning to distribute them to schools throughout Ashkelon
+Donations of books and board games would be welcomed, Chai is planning to distribute them to schools throughout Ashkelon

 Girls School Students Move to Safest Classrooms